Liberty Walking Half Dollars, 1916-1947

 The Liberty Walking half dollar was issued from 1916 to 1947, with the exception of the years 1922, 1924-26 and 1930-32.
 The coins were struck at three mints: Philadelphia, Denver, and San Francisco.
 The mint marks were first located on the obverse below the motto IN GOD WE TRUST.
 In 1917, the mint mark was moved to the reverse, under the outer tip of the pine branch.
 The designer's initials, AAW, are also on the reverse, under the eagle's left wing.

 The Liberty Walking half dollar was struck during a momentous, eventful period in American history.
 When this silver series was first introduced in 1916, the First World War was raging in Europe.
 When the last Liberty Walker was minted in 1947, World War II was over.
 Today, the Liberty Walking half dollar is considered to be one of the most beautiful United States silver coins to ever have been struck.

-See all Liberty Walking half dollars
+See our Liberty Walking half dollar inventory

 Franklin Half Dollars, 1948-1963